sashadt/docs/docs/dtmanage.md

 This page displays details of the following:
 * Gateway Information - Displays all the details of the gateway properties that are configured in the current DT RTS installation.
 * Hadoop Information - Displays the details of Hadoop properties that are configured in the current DT RTS installation.
 * Phone Home Information - Displays the data from the current DT RTS installation, such as usage statistics, which is dynamically aggregated over the time period of 24 hours and sent to the DT servers.
-The data is aggregated in three different time frames:
-  * Total - Includes data from the start of the gateway installation to present.
+The data is aggregated in total time frames that is it includes data from the start of the gateway installation to present.
-  * Previous - Includes data from the previous period of 24 hours when data was sent back.
-  * Current - Includes data evolved in the past 24 hours.

 ![System Configuration Page](images/dtmanage/console-system-screen2.png)